GermanCodeEngineer/py-pmp-manip/docs/second_repr.md

 #### `SRProject.sprite_layer_stack`
 - **type**: `list` of `UUID`(from package `uuid`)
 - **description**: The order of sprites on the stage.
 Must contain all sprite UUIDs([`SRSprite.uuid`](#srspriteuuid)) in any order.
 Last UUID means sprite is on the highest layer and is rendered on top of all other sprites.
 First UUID means lowest layer.
+- **project view**: In the shortend output we can see that all sprite UUIDs are contained in `sprite_layer_stack`.
+The order is different though.
+E.G. The "Cake" Sprite is on top of "Apple" in `sprite_layer_stack` but not in `sprites`.
 #### `SRProject.global_variables`
 - **type**: `list` of [`SRVariable`](#srvariable) or [`SRCloudVariable`](#srcloudvariable)(subclass)
 - **description**: The names and values of the "for all sprites" variables of the project.
 Local Variables are stored in specific sprites, see [`SRSprite.local_variables`](#srspritelocal_variables).